 SPECIAL USES.
 The following special land uses may be permitted after review and approval of the Township Planning Commission; provided, however, that any request for a special use permit shall be subject to the requirements for review and approval set forth in Article 17 and each pertinent subsection of this Ordinance.

+Accessory Dwelling Units

 Accessory Buildings with a total area greater than the footprint of the principal structure, subject to Section 4.2 and Section 17.2.